-Managers may struggle with reaching faculty and staff at remote sites.
-Your mobile workforce management solution should allow you to push messages to those working in the field.
-This functionality is essential for sending schedule changes and communicating the same message to a dispersed group of staff.
+Managers may struggle with reaching employees at remote sites.
+Your mobile workforce management solution should allow you to push messages to employees working in the field.
+This functionality is essential for sending schedule changes and communicating the same message to a dispersed group of employees.
 A side benefit is that you also have a document trail of all communications sent through official channels.